N-HEDGER/temp_3sec/3_sec.md

 }
 ```

 Now do some plotting of the LOO performance.
+Sum the residuals across the test sets.

 ```r